Driving Change Through Social Innovation

 Building Resilient Communities for a Sustainable Future

-“Social Innovation finds novel approaches to meet social needs and to generate the behavioural changes required to adress environmental challenges.
+“Novel approaches to meet social needs and to generate the behavioural changes required to address environmental challenges.
 With social innovation, at WE&B, we aim to empower citizens and generate new social relations or models of collaboration to foster resilience and systemic change”

-WE&B addresses the multifaceted dimensions concerning human development and well-being through the social and environmental sciences approach, providing social innovation to the environmental challenges.
+WE&B addresses the multifaceted dimensions concerning human development and well-being through the social and environmental sciences approach, providing innovation to the environmental challenges we all face.

 Innovative Solutions for Social and Environmental Impact